Donich Law - Jordan Donich - Courtroom Sketch

 R. v.
 M.J., 2019 SCC 54

-The Court ultimately found that while negligent, M.J. actions did not rise to the high threshold of criminal negligence.
+The Court ultimately found that while negligent, M.J. actions did not sufficiently rise to the relatively high threshold of criminal negligence.
 M.J. ended up being acquitted because her actions, while unwise and unlawful, did not rise to the level of criminal negligence as the doctor did not demonstrate a wanton or reckless disregard for the life and safety of the patient.

 R. v.
 V.K., 2015 ONSC 3639